Janet Napolitano

+Janet Ann Napolitano (/nəpɒlᵻˈtænoʊ/; born November 29, 1957) is an American politician and lawyer.
+She is on the faculty at the Goldman School of Public Policy at the University of California, Berkeley since 2015.

-Prior to her election as governor, she served as attorney general of Arizona from 1999 to 2003.
-She was the first woman and the 23rd person to serve in that office.
-Napolitano had earlier served as the United States attorney for the District of Arizona.
-She has been the first woman to serve in several offices, including attorney general of Arizona, secretary of homeland security, and president of the University of California.
+Napolitano served as 20th president of the University of California from 2013 to 2020, as the United States secretary of homeland security under the first Obama administration from 2009 to 2013, as the 21st governor of Arizona from 2003 to 2009, as the 23rd attorney general of Arizona from 1999 to 2003, and as the United States attorney for the District of Arizona from 1993 to 1997.

 Forbes ranked her as the world's ninth most powerful woman in 2012 and eighth most powerful woman in 2013.
+She served as chairwoman of the National Governors Association for the 2006–2007 cycle.
 In 2008, she was listed by The New York Times as one of the women most likely to become the first female president of the United States.
-Napolitano also sits on the bipartisan advisory board of States United Democracy Center.
+She sat on the bipartisan advisory board of States United Democracy Center.
+She was elected to the American Philosophical Society in 2018.

 Early life and education

 Janet Napolitano was born on November 29, 1957, in New York City, the daughter of Jane Marie (née Winer) and Leonard Michael Napolitano, who was the dean of the University of New Mexico School of Medicine.
 Her father was of Italian descent and her mother had German and Austrian ancestry.
 Her grandfather was named Filippo Napolitano.

 Napolitano is a Methodist.
 She is the oldest of three children, with a younger brother and sister.
 She was raised in Pittsburgh, Pennsylvania, and also in Albuquerque, New Mexico, where she graduated from Sandia High School in 1975.

-Napolitano received a Bachelor of Science summa cum laude in political science from Santa Clara University in 1979 and a Juris Doctor from the University of Virginia in 1983.
+Napolitano received a Bachelor of Science summa cum laude with a major in political science from Santa Clara University in 1979 and a Juris Doctor from the University of Virginia in 1983.

 Napolitano was Santa Clara's first female valedictorian, a Truman Scholar, and a member of Phi Beta Kappa.
 After graduation, she worked as an analyst for the United States Senate Committee on the Budget.
 In 1978, she studied for a term at the London School of Economics as part of Santa Clara's exchange program through IES Abroad.
 She then went to the University of Virginia School of Law after which she served as a law clerk for Judge Mary M. Schroeder of the United States Court of Appeals for the Ninth Circuit, then joined Schroeder's former firm, Lewis and Roca, in Phoenix.
 She was named a partner of the firm in 1989.